johnsellin93/grab/README.md

-# Rapid AI-assisted debugging and repository analysis from the terminal
+# AI-assisted debugging and code modification from the terminal

 > You are not copying results.
 You are exporting context.